 Second Stage of Klonopin Withdrawal

 There is also a second stage to the withdrawal after the initial, post-acute withdrawal.
 This could last anywhere from months to a year.
-Again this can differ from person to person but you go about getting off Klonopin, whether tapering or cold turkey, it’s best to do a medical detox where you can be supervised and at Allure Detox, we can help.
+Again this can differ from person to person, but you go about getting off Klonopin, whether tapering or cold turkey; it’s best to do a medical detox where you can be supervised, and at Allure Detox, we can help.

 Patients choose medical detox because it allows them to continue participating in their former lives.
 This aids in the healing process of recovery and teaches the value of living without drugs and alcohol.
-And it has been statistically proven that a longer detox period is more likely to lead to long-term recovery than a shorter period.
+And it has been statistically proven that a more extended detox period is more likely to lead to long-term recovery than a shorter period.

 For these reasons and many more, patients choose the expert, compassionate care of Allure Detox.
 We look forward to working with you and your family to get your lives back on track.
-Contact us around the clock for a confidential assessment and let’s see if Allure Detox is the right treatment center for yourself or a loved one.
+Contact us around the clock for a confidential assessment, and let’s see if Allure Detox is the right treatment center for yourself or a loved one.